tadash10/OAuth-Token-Brute-Forcer/README.md

     Throttling (throttling.py):

     Throttling allows control over the rate of login attempts.
-It helps adjust the aggressiveness of testing by specifying the number of requests per second and the total number of requests to send.
+It helps adjust the aggressiveness of testing by specifying the number of requests per second and the total number of requests to send..

     Timeout Handling (timeout_handling.py):